For study exchange

 All applicants will be notified of the outcome in late February / early March.

-Successful applicants will receive an offer letter with allocation details and the terms and conditions of the offer.
-The offer letter needs to be signed and returned by the stated deadline in order to confirm your place.
+Successful applicants will receive an offer letter with allocation details, the terms and conditions of the offer and instructions on how to accept or decline.
+The offer needs to be accepted by the deadline stated on the offer letter in order for an applicant to confirm their exchange place.

 At this stage all selection and allocation decisions will remain conditional on applicants continuing to meet the academic eligibility criteria for the exchange programme by the end of the academic year, and continued adherence to the terms and conditions of the offer.